sebastiankul-99/currency-converter/README.md

         http://localhost:3000

-Depending on the configuration, the port number may vary but most likely it will port 3000.
+Depending on the configuration, the port number may vary but most likely it will be port 3000.

 ## **Troubleshooting**: